 - Voice and video messages

-Just because you are married doesn’t mean that all your needs and expectations have been met.
-It is essentially a relationship just like any other.
-As such, you are entitled your needs, and you should make them very clear to each other.
+Being married doesn’t mean that all your needs are being met.
+It is essentially a relationship, just like any other.
+As such, you are entitled to your needs, and you should make them very clear.

-It could be that you still want to have virtual romantic dates despite the distance.
+You might still want to have virtual romantic dates despite the distance.
 Maybe you want your intimate life to be a bigger priority.
-Be open about it all, and that way, you will not end up disappointed.
+Be open about it; that way, you will not end up disappointed.

 - Send romantic letters